Boundary values for the charge transferred during an electronic transition: insights from matrix analysis: Conclusion

 \section{Conclusion}

+We have first revisited, proved and generalized a long-lived conjecture related to the relationship between the relaxed and unrelaxed detachment/attachment density integral values in certain methods.
+The original conjecture states that in the configuration interaction singles method, the unrelaxed detachment/attachment density integral value is a lower bound to the value of the relaxed one.
+Its proof was deduced from a first more general result, that we introduced and proved, which holds for the time-dependent Hartree-Fock theory, the time-dependent density-functional theory, and the Bethe-Salpeter equation.
+An alternative derivation of this first result is also proposed, using inertia of Hermitian matrices.
+The two derivation paths actually complete each other, and their combination allows to say more about the matrices that are of interest to us in this contribution and beyond this contribution.

-We have first revisited, proved and extended a long-lived conjecture related to the relationship between the relaxed and unrelaxed detachment/attachment density integral values.
-Then, we have applied the detachment/attachment picture to the orbital relaxation transformation, picturing such a transformation using a departure/arrival situation, where the unrelaxed excited state is the departure state, and the relaxed excited state is the arrival state — leaving the ground state unperturbed by the orbital relaxation, so that the orbital-relaxation departure/arrival picture is then extended to the ground/excited state difference since the ground state will remain identical in the relaxed and unrelaxed picture, canceling out when considering the relaxed/unrelaxed difference.
-The detachment/attachment density matrices related to the unrelaxed-to-relaxed passage are then derived, and their trace is shown to be simply equal to the sum of the singular values of the orbital-relaxation matrix.
-Finally, we have derived the upper bound to the exact value of the charge transferred during a light-induced molecular electronic transition as the sum of the unrelaxed detachment/attachment density matrix trace and the orbital-relaxation detachment/attachment density matrix trace, using matrix analysis.
+Then, we have applied the detachment/attachment picture to the basis relaxation transformation, picturing such a transformation using a departure/arrival situation, where the basis-unrelaxed excited state is the departure state, and the basis-relaxed excited state is the arrival state.
+The detachment/attachment density matrices related to the unrelaxed-to-relaxed passage were derived, and their trace was shown to be simply equal to the sum of the singular values of the basis-relaxation matrix.

+Finally, we have combined these results for deriving the upper bound to the exact value of the charge transferred during a light-induced molecular electronic transition as the sum of the unrelaxed detachment/attachment density matrix trace and the basis-relaxation detachment/attachment density matrix trace.
+The final inequality shows that the excitation and relaxation processes may not result in simply additive contributions to the fully relaxed detachment/attachment picture of the electronic state transition.
+This boundary value can actually be calculated using at most two matrix trace-computing operations and one SVD operation.